-My most recent role on stage was The Photographer in the ensemble play Kodachrome by Adam Szymkowicz, produced by The Actors Bridge Ensemble at The Dark Horse Theatre in Nashville.
+My last role on stage was The Photographer in the ensemble play Kodachrome by Adam Szymkowicz, produced by The Actors Bridge Ensemble in 2019 at The Dark Horse Theatre in Nashville.

 (Above Photos by Rick Malkin)